Struct std::ptr::NonNull

 // computing their offset is undefined behavior, even though

-// they point to the same address!
+// they point to addresses that are in-bounds of the same object!

 Run

-pub unsafe fn byte_offset_from<U>(self, origin: NonNull<U>) -> isize
+pub const unsafe fn byte_offset_from<U>(self, origin: NonNull<U>) -> isize

 where U: ?Sized,